 The rich history of these cultures is captured in the expansion of modern sciences, and the use of art and design in almost all aspects of social life.
-The expansion of Islam in the world brought with it the explosion in sciences including astronomy, chemistry, physics and mathematics.
-Some of the unique manuscripts dating back to over 500 years are carefully restored and documented in the museum.
+The expansion of Islam in the world brought with it the explosion in sciences including astronomy, chemistry, physics, and mathematics.
+Some of the unique manuscripts dating back over 500 years are carefully restored and documented in the museum.

 One section is dedicated to creating replicas of the most important architectural landmarks in Muslim countries across the world including mosques and places of worship.

 What is so amazing about Islamic Arts Museum in Kuala Lumpur?

 The Islamic Arts Museum has various sections displaying various artifacts ranging from calligraphy, dresses, weaponry, and jewelry from various dynasties that ruled Central Asia for the last thousand years after the death of Muhammad, the Prophet of Islam.
 Islamic Empire grew rapidly after Muhammad's death and occupied most of Central Asia.

 Various dynasties that controlled Muslim Empire include Ummayds, Abbasids, Seljuks, Mamluks, Ottoman Empire, and Mughal Empires.

 Increased wealth through trade in the region brought economic prosperity and growth and various forms of knowledge including astronomy, chemistry, and mathematics.
 Some of the earliest manuscripts in these disciplines are written by Muslim Scholars including Ibn Rushd, Ibn Sina, and Omar Khayyam.